minkezhang/giga/README.md

 #### Modifying Links

 A difficulty of doubly-linked lists exists, in that an implementation of an efficient _concurrent_ list cannot be easily found.
-We write down our implementation notes here so to be abstracted later, either by the author or by some enterprising programmer.
+We write down our implementation notes here so as to be abstracted later, either by the author or by some enterprising programmer.

 Given a doubly-linked node `n`, we wish to have the ability to append some data to the end of `n`: `n.insert(head_node, tail_node)`.
 In order to do this, we need two locks per node: a lock guarding access to `n.prev` and a lock guarding access to `n.next`: